 Recently, Trexin had a rash of phishing attacks over a period of two months.
 The main impact was good training for our employees on how to spot fake messages!
 But one unexpected benefit relates to our bot discussion here.
 A colleague decided to engage the phishing bot in an impromptu Turing Test, replying to the initial request (“please go get some stored value cards, and send me the numbers”) with “innocent” questions about how to deliver the cards, how to expense them, who can approve them, etc. After three exchanges, I noticed the sender quietly switched to another domain; the bot had “hooked a live one” but a human noticed that the bot was struggling and took over.
 This leads to our second tip:

 Like Henry Ford’s assembly lines long ago, with supervisors continually observing the workers from upper-floor windows, even trained bots need human supervision to ensure they are on track and to intervene if necessary.

 Robotics Process Automation (RPA) is particularly attractive to healthcare payers and providers, since there are many business processes which are rote enough to be good candidates for automation, but complicated enough to outstrip traditional workflow products—and HIPAA requirements limit offshore processing solutions.
-To be clear, this is not about displacing humans from their jobs; a full treatment is worth its own discussion, but in short robotics can increase the engagement and reduce the boredom, errors, and burnout that are currently workforce challenges.
-Ideally this creates the opportunity for healthcare to focus on population health, value-based care and reimbursement, patient centricity, and improved compensation models.
+To be clear, this is not about displacing humans from their jobs; a full ts the opportunity for healthcare to focus on population health, value-based care and reimbursement, patient centricity, and improved compensation models.